jwowillo/band/README.md

   `pthread` should be linked.
 These aren't a dependency for all platforms so they are left to the consumer to link.
 An example can be seen in the 'Makefile' in the 'example' folder.

+## Feature-Requests

+* Create a issue with the label 'enchancement'.
+It will be groomed then sorted into a release to be worked on.

+## Contributing

+* Any task or feature-request can be worked on before being groomed on its own branch.
+If the feature is desired, it will be merged until a release.